Last Updated on March 22, 2021 by Julia Wilson

 If the administration of a bitter-tasting medication becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
 Compounding medication can give it a more palatable flavour such as tuna, which is more palatable for your cat.
 Or the medication can be in liquid form instead of a tablet form.

 There are so many potential hazards out there, and cats are particularly vulnerable.
-Poisons which can cause frothing of the mouth include pyrethrins, poisonous toads, plants, snail bait.
-Look out for other symptoms of poisoning such as confusion, ataxia (wobbly gait), vomiting, diarrhea, lethargy.
-If your cat displays any of these symptoms, seek veterinary attention immediately.
+Poisons that can cause frothing of the mouth include pyrethrins, poisonous toads, plants, snail bait.
+Watch for additional symptoms of poisoning including confusion, ataxia (wobbly gait), vomiting, diarrhea, lethargy and seek immediate veterinary attention.

 Spot-on flea treatments